Ahmad Shah Durrani: Seventh invasion of India (1764–1765)

 After Ahmad Shah returned to Afghanistan following his sixth invasion, the Sikhs reoccupied Lahore, chasing off the Shah's governor and sacking Kasur.
 The Sikhs followed up the victory by overrunning the Jalandhar Doab, while inflicting a crushing defeat on Jahan Khan at Sialkot in November 1763.
 The Sikhs continued their attacks, sacking the cities of Malerkotla and Morinda, and defeating another Afghan army at Sirhind, killing Zain Khan Sirhindi.
 The victories subsequently allowed the Sikhs to seize Rohtas and even plunder Multan, advancing up to the Derajat by the end of their campaigns.

 Ahmad Shah initially tried to face this threat, fording the Indus River with 40,000 men in early 1764.
 However, the Sikhs assembled 100,000 men in response and attacked Ahmad Shah as he crossed the Chenab, routing him, where he withdrew back to Kandahar.
 Undiminished, Ahmad Shah declared a jihad, inviting his vassal Nasir Khan to march with him on Punjab.
 In October 1764, Ahmad Shah reached Eminabad in December with 18,000 men, further reinforced by Nasir Khan, who brought with him 12,000 men.
 The combined armies marched to Lahore, and a Sikh ambush on a scouting party near the city resulted in both sides withdrawing.

 Ahmad Shah then proceeded with his army to Amritsar and sacked the city a third time before returning to Lahore.
 Frustrated he could not fight the Sikhs in a pitched battle, Ahmad Shah led his forces through the Jalandhar Doab and razed the Sikh homes and farms there, accumulating supplies for his army.
-The Afghans advanced through Jandiala, Batala, and Dina Nagar, fighting numerous engagements with the Sikhs which usually ended unfavorably or required heavy effort to repel.
+The Afghans advanced through Jandiala, Batala, and Dina Nagar, fighting numerous engagements with the Sikhs which usually ended unfavourably or required heavy effort to repel.
 The entire countryside was destroyed by the Afghan advances.

 After another battle in the Jalandhar Doab where the Sikhs were driven off, the Afghans crossed the Sutlej and repelled a Sikh army at Rupar Ghat from raiding their baggage train.
 After arriving at Kunjpura in late February 1765, Ahmad Shah's generals pleaded with him to return to Afghanistan, fearing the heat of the summer and the rain of monsoon seasons, instead suggesting they return the following winter.